1.1. Convolution#

 0. Preparation#

-In our example, we work with images to see the effect of convolution on them.
-First, we read two images by their URL using the skimage.io.imread function.
-Next, we visualise the images using matplotlibt routines.
+In this section, we will work with images to observe the effect of convolution on them.
+We begin by loading two images from URLs using the skimage.io.imread function.
+After loading the images, we will visualise them using routines from the matplotlib library.

 urls = [